mustafa-Alsoufi/Sudoku/README.md

 # Sudoku Game
-A fun Game created using Java and Swing
+A fun game created using Java and Swing

 ![](img/main.PNG)